aidyp/adp/content/post/internet-explorer.md

 ### addressing the internet

-When I was fifteen I had (or I thought I had) this very witty desktop background,
+When I was fifteen I had (or I thought I had) this real funny desktop background,

 ![Alt](/pictures/google_bit.jpg)